CoryLR/user-routine/README.md

   'value input[type="text"] Hello, world!', // Fills in the input 'value input[type="number"] 20',
   'click button.some-class', // Clicks a button
-]);
+  'click div With certain text', // Clicks a div that has certain text ]);
 ```